sats17/tiny-saga/README.md

 ## API Journeys (Orchestration Pattern)

+### 1) Place a order with wallet payment mode
+* The Order microservice receives a request to create an order.
+It creates an order with the status "Initiated" and publishes an "OrderInitiated" event.
+* The Orchestrator microservice listens for the "OrderInitiated" event.
+Upon receiving the event, it routes that call to payment ms.
+* Payment ms then attempts to process the payment by calling HTTP call to the Wallet microservice.
+If the payment is successful, it publishes a "PaymentSucceeded" event.
+If the payment fails, it publishes a "PaymentFailed" event with a reason.
+* The Payment MS communicates with the Wallet MS to check if the wallet has enough balance.
+If so, it subtracts the required amount and confirms the payment.
+* Payment MS then publishes an event to Kafka, which listend by orchestrator ms and o. ms performs event to order ms with latest order status.
+And then calls Inventory MS with order details.

 ## Questions and Considerations
 * What specific information will be included in the event published to Kafka by the Payment MS? -> Check events mentioned above.
 * Once the Order MS receives the event, how will it update the order status, and what other actions will it perform? -> Check event mentioned above.